The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/best-in-slot.md

       Classic "Slow SAM".
 Highest DPS, easiest weaving.

-      Some fights may allow for an extra GCD if on a slightly faster GCD speed - for 2.14 swap 2 DH melds for 2 SKS melds.
+      Some fights may allow for an extra GCD if on a slightly faster GCD speed - for 2.14 swap 1 DH/1 Det melds for 2 SKS melds.
     link: https://etro.gg/gearset/d4b6bfc6-a82f-4732-8e55-7c13e094fc1d
     name: 2.15 Savage BiS
   - type: etro